The Principles

 The NYM Principle

-This is a major guiding principle, particularly as much of the understanding of a model comes from the names used.
+The NYM principle is a major guiding principle in information modelling, particularly as much of the understanding of a model comes from the names used.

 In general, ‘One name, one meaning, one definition’.
 Synonyms and homonyms in a model are a fruitful and never-ending source of confusion.